mcdoralds/spotify-dashboard/README.md

 ## Analysis
 ### Step 1 - Create datasets
+This readme details the steps taken to retreive Spotify tracks by genre and analysis of said data.
+Data is stored in a pandas dataframe and then exported to a csv.

 The first step was to write a script to call the Spotify API and retrieve tracks and track details.

-Datasets created:
+The script loops through the main genre nodes and retrieves a variable number of tracks per genre.
+For this sample dataset, the number of tracks per genre was limited to 10.

+~

+_**Additional datasets created using a Python script + Spotify's developer API:**_

-- Spotify new releases (albums & singles)
+_- Spotify new releases (albums & singles)_
-- Spotify tracks by genre

 ### Step 2 - Exploratory analysis
 Some of the columns needed to be converted and properly formatted before continuing.